darioscattolini/customers-api/README.md

 ## Design choices

+* Besides the traditional PUT request method for updating all fields of the Customer entity, I have implemented a PATCH method allowing for partial updates.

 * Although the API requirements are fairly simple, dealing only with the Customers entity, I decided to dedicate a specific Nest feature module for all customer-related code.
 If the API scales and new entities need to be handled,